Stacked vs Unstacked Insurance: Which Uninsured Motorist Coverage to Choose

 • Multi-vehicle households — The more cars on your policy, the greater the stacking multiplier.

-• Drivers seeking maximum protection — Approximately 15.4% of all U.S. drivers are currently uninsured, and a combined 33.4% are either uninsured or underinsured.
+• Drivers seeking maximum protection — Approximately 15.4% of all U.S. drivers were uninsured in 2023 (the most recent IRC data), and a combined 33.4% are either uninsured or underinsured.
 Standard limits may not be enough.

 • Those with higher income or assets — If you have significant financial exposure, a larger UM/UIM limit protects more of what you've built.